Demi-Gods and Semi-Devils: Duan Yu's story

 Duan Yu is a young and naïve prince of the Dali Kingdom.
 His reverence for Buddhist teachings and disdain for bloodshed prompt him to defy his family's tradition of practising martial arts.
 When his father, Duan Zhengchun, tries to force him to learn martial arts, he runs away from home.
 Ironically, for the sake of survival, he ends up mastering three powerful skills and becomes a formidable martial artist.
 In addition, he acquires immunity to poison after accidentally consuming the Zhuha, a venomous toad.

 During his adventures, he encounters five young maidens – Zhong Ling, Mu Wanqing, Wang Yuyan, Azhu and Azi – and becomes romantically involved with the first three.
-However, at different points in the novel, each of them is revealed to be actually his half-sister due to Duan Zhengchun's secret affairs with other women in the past.
+However, at different points in the novel, he is led to believe that they are all his half-sisters due to Duan Zhengchun's secret affairs with other women in the past.
 Of these maidens, he is extremely obsessed with Wang Yuyan, who resembles a statue of a fairy-like lady he chanced upon before.
 He relentlessly tries to win her heart but she does not reciprocate because she has a crush on her cousin, Murong Fu.

-Towards the end of the novel, in a tragic twist of events, Duan Yu finds out that he is actually not Duan Zhengchun's biological son, hence he can marry all the three maidens.
+Towards the end of the novel, Duan Yu finds out that he is actually not Duan Zhengchun's biological son, hence he can marry all the three maidens.
 In the original ending, his love life ends on a happy note when Wang Yuyan finally realises that he truly loves her and decides to marry him.
 However, after the book was published, many readers disliked this ending as it relegated Mu Wanqing to a minor role in the story.
 In the latest revision of the novel, Duan Yu and Wang Yuyan's romance is marred by a series of incidents which eventually cause them to be separated and Duan Yu ends up with Mu Wanqing and Zhong Ling.